anon-dot-com/examples/runtime-sdk-typescript/README.md

 npm install
 # or
 yarn install --update-checksums
-# the --update-checksums is necessary to
-# support patched packages in the SDK.
-# this will be removed in future versions!
 ```

 Install the playwright browser binaries if you do not have them already.